Cucarachero de Apolinar

 Vocalization

-Communication: The vocalizations of the Sumapaz wren are used for communication between individuals.
+Communication: The vocalizations of the Sumapaz Wren are used for communication between individuals.
 This includes maintaining contact with mates or alerting others to the presence of predators or intruders.

 Mating Rituals: Vocalizations are also integral to courtship.
 Males may sing to attract females, showcasing their fitness and suitability as a mate.
 The complexity and frequency of their songs can be a factor in mate selection.